osmosis-labs/osmosis/x/poolmanager/README.md

 in the `poolmanager`.

-When a call to `CreatePool` keeper method is received, we get the next pool id from the module storage, assign it to the new pool and propagate the execution to either `gamm` or `concentrated-liquidity` modules.
+When a call to `CreatePool` keeper method is received, we get the next pool id from the module storage, assign it to the new pool, and propagate the execution to either `gamm` or `concentrated-liquidity` modules.

 Note that we define a `CreatePoolMsg` interface:
 <https://github.com/osmosis-labs/osmosis/blob/f26ceb958adaaf31510e17ed88f5eab47e2bac03/x/poolmanager/types/msg_create_pool.go#L9>

-For each of `balancer`, `stableswap` and `concentrated-liquidity` pools, we have their own implementation of `CreatePoolMsg`.
+Each `balancer`, `stableswap` and `concentrated-liquidity` pool has its own implementation of `CreatePoolMsg`.

 Note the `PoolType` type.
 This is an enumeration of all supported pool types.
 We proto-generate this enumeration: